TKRoth/ABasic/README.md

 ### DELAY time
 Let the program time*0.1 seconds wait.
 At this time you can't break the program.
 AFTER and EVERY does not work.

+### DIR directory / CAT directory
+List the directory that be in the given string.

 ### END
 Stop the program and return to the enviroment.